STAND. COM. REP. NO. 563

 State of Hawaii

-Your Committee on Transportation, to which was referred S.B.
-No. 57 entitled:
+Your Committee on Labor & Government Operations, to which was referred H.B.
+No. 250, H.D.
+1, entitled:

-"A BILL FOR AN ACT RELATING TO VEHICLE INSPECTIONS,"
+"A BILL FOR AN ACT RELATING TO FARM TO SCHOOL PROCUREMENT,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 57, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 57, S.D.
-1, and be referred to your Committee on Commerce and Consumer Protection.
+As affirmed by the record of votes of the members of your Committee on Labor & Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 250, H.D.
+1, and recommends that it be referred to your Committee on Finance.